pmulli/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 </details>
 <br>

+When you've worked out the correct commands, put them in a bash script.
+This can simply be a text file containing your commands. but the file extension should be `.sh`.

+> You will often see a "shebang" such as `#!/bin/bash -e` as the first line in a .sh file.
+This explicitly specifies what should run the file, and the `-e` is a useful option that means the script will exit if any command exits with an error

+Make it executable (run `chmod +x your_script.sh`) and then try executing it (run `./your_script.sh`) to check it works.
+The script should:
+* Fetch fresh data
+* Convert it to the correct format
+* Use `cliapp` to generate a dataset that the web app can display.

 ### Automation Part 1
-When you've written your script we need to automate it.
-You'll want to use `crontab` to call the script
+When you've written your script we need to automate executing it.
+You'll want to use `crontab` to call the script on a schedule.

 A summary of crontab and some tips:

 * Use `crontab -e` to edit the crontab, which is simply a file listing scheduled jobs.
+This will open the file in `vim`.
 * Each line is a job, given by a cron expression (specifying when it should run) and then a command to run.
 * Each user has their own crontab.
 It will execute as them, and in their home directory
 * An important difference between the cronjob execution and running the command yourself in bash is that the cronjob will not have run the `~/.bash_profile` file beforehand.